nullromo/vimrcgit/README.md

 # Automatic Setup

-1. clone this repository
+1. clone this repository and cd into it
-1. cd into this repository
 1. execute `run.sh`
 1. cd out
-1. delete this repository
 1. open vim and run `:PluginInstall`

 # Manual Setup